 Roberts replaced the pianist Kenny Kirkland in the Wynton Marsalis’s band in the ’80s, which saw him kick-start his music career as a blind piano player.

-The list of some of the best blind piano players of all time is vast and cannot be summarized in just one blog post.
+The list of some of the best blind piano players of all time is vast and difficult to summarize in one blog post.
 The above blind piano players are just some of the best, most popular ones out there.

 They are exceptional pianists that have managed to inspire and move the world through their talent and resilience in what they do.